kuberhealthy/kuberhealthy/docs/EXTERNAL_CHECK_CREATION.md

 ### Using Go

 Creating your own `khcheck` is very easy.
-If you are using Go, we have an easy to use package at [github.com/Comcast/kuberhealthy/pkg/checks/external/checkClient](https://godoc.org/github.com/Comcast/kuberhealthy/pkg/checks/external/checkClient).
+If you are using Go, we have an easy to use client package at [github.com/Comcast/kuberhealthy/pkg/checks/external/checkClient](https://godoc.org/github.com/Comcast/kuberhealthy/pkg/checks/external/checkClient).

 <img src="../images/example check.png">